-- When LLT on a system no longer receives heartbeat messages from a system on any of the configured LLT interfaces for a predefined time (peerinact), LLT informs GAB of the heartbeat loss from that specific system.
-This predefined time is 32 seconds by default, but can be configured.
+When LLT on a system no longer receives heartbeat messages from a system on any of the configured LLT interfaces for a predefined time (peerinact), LLT informs GAB of the heartbeat loss from that specific system.
+This predefined time is 16 seconds by default, but can be configured.
 You can set this predefined time with the set-timer peerinact command.
-See the llttab manual page. - When LLT informs GAB of a heartbeat loss, the systems that are remaining in the cluster coordinate to agree which systems are still actively participating in the cluster and which are not.
-This happens during a time period known as GAB Stable Timeout (5 seconds).
+See the llttab manual page.